handsontable/hyperformula/docs/guide/technical-limitations.md

 ## [Compatibility](compatibility.md) with other popular spreadsheet software

 In most cases HyperFormula can be [configured](compatibility.md) to be compatible with Google Sheets or Microsoft Excel.

+// TODO: talk to Kuba about this page